acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ## Adding functions

-Lorem
+Lorem ipsum

 <br><br>

 ## Publishing a Toolkit

+By publishing a toolkit to the OpenAD comminity, it will be made available for all OpenAD users to install.
+This means that it will be displayed in the list of toolkits when you run `list all toolkits`, and users will be able to install it simply by running `add toolkit <toolkit_name>`.

-If you wish to publish your toolkit to the OpenAD comminity, a few more files are required.
+If you wish to publish your toolkit, a few more files are required.
 1. [`description.txt`](descriptiontxt) Used to train a large language model (LLM).
 2. [`oneline_desc.txt`](oneline_desctxt) Used to describe your toolkit in the list of available toolkits.